GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `__`   | `__attribute` | Name mangling: this prevents accessing attributes and methods from being passed via module import and codes outside the class, thus becomes "private". |

 ### Properties
-Property is a decorator that supports data hiding by dividing a single method into three separate methods: `getter`, `setter`, and `deleter`.
-Because property is declared using decorator symbol, it can only be used on method.
+Property is a decorator that supports data hiding by dividing a method into `getter`, `setter`, and `deleter` method.
+Because properties are declared using a decorator, it can only be used on method.

 | METHOD  | SYNTAX            | DESCRIPTION                                           |
 |---------|-------------------|-------------------------------------------------------|